 Berikaoba: Spring Fertility Festival with Mud, Whips & Masks

 As a kid, I remember seeing them even in Tbilisi, blocking streets, demanding money, and shouting their hearts out.
 I don’t recall when it stopped, but I last saw them probably decades ago.
-Luckily, a few years back, a friend of mine, Melanie Hamilton, who has an incredible sense of seeking out cultural traditions, learned about Didi Chailuri.
+Luckily, a few years ago, a friend of mine, Melanie Hamilton, who has an incredible knack for seeking out cultural traditions, learned about Didi Chailuri.

-In 2023, I witnessed the Berikaoba festival as an adult and even organized a transfer for my readers and social media followers who wanted to participate.
+In 2023, I witnessed the Berikaoba festival as an adult and even arranged transportation for my readers and social media followers who wanted to participate.
 We had a spectacular day!

-I’ll be orginizing the transfer for Berikaoba 2025, so if you want to join, reach out either via email or Facebook/Instagram.
+I might be organizing the transfer for Berikaoba 2026, so if you want to join, reach out either via email or Facebook/Instagram.

 After all, Berikaoba has been Georgia’s Intangible Cultural Heritage since 2013.